Euro jumps as ECB increases stimulus

 The ECB increased the size of its Pandemic Emergency Purchase Program (PEPP) to 1.35 trillion euros ($1.52 trillion) from 750 billion euros, more than the 500 billion-euro increase most analysts had expected, and extended it until June 2021 at the earliest, with a pledge to reinvest proceeds until at least the end of 2022.

-The dollar index =USD, which measures the greenback against a basket of major currencies, fell 0.18% on the day to 97.144.
+The dollar index =USD, which measures the greenback against a basket of major currencies, fell 0.67% to 97.675.

-The dollar has declined for the past two weeks as risk sentiment improves and stocks surge on optimism that the worst of the economic downturn from the coronavirus has passed.
+The dollar has declined for the past two weeks as risk sentiment improves and stocks jump on optimism that the worst of the economic downturn from the coronavirus has passed.

-A stocks rally appeared to run out of steam on Thursday, however, with Wall Street opening lower.
+The stock rally appeared to run out of steam on Thursday, however, with Wall Street trading lower ahead of Friday's jobs report.

-The Australian dollar AUD=, which has been one of the best performers from the recent increase in risk appetite, dippped 0.4% to $0.6916, after reaching $0.6983 on Wednesday, the highest since Jan.
+The Australian dollar AUD=, which has been one of the best recent performers due to the increase in risk appetite, rose 0.26% to $0.6937, after getting as high as $0.6987, the strongest since Jan.
 3.

 ========================================================